sktime/enhancement-proposals/steps/24_skpro_polars_support_integration/step.md

             Upper/lower interval end are equivalent to
             quantile predictions at alpha = 0.5 - c/2, 0.5 + c/2 for c in coverage.

-	    For pl.DataFrame: Column is a single levels following similar convention to pd.DataFrame There are three values seperated by underscores.
+	    For pl.DataFrame: Column is in single level following similar convention to pd.DataFrame There are three values seperated by underscores "_".
 The first value indicates the variable name from ``y`` in fit, the second value is the coverage fractions from which the intervals were computed, and the third value is lower/upper for interval end